HorrorInfinity/Pvzh-mods/README.md

 # Pvzh-mods
 Mods made by Horror for Pvzh the mobile game

+To Install mods simply replace the files from the folder with the modded files to your games Android\data\com.ea.gp.pvzheroes\files\cache\bundles\files folder/it's subfolders
+In case you are still confused look it up on youtube, there are tutorials on how to install mods

 # Quality of life mods:

 Event Overhaul: Improves the Event ticket system